winkelmantanner/battlecode2020_the-levee-builders/README.md

 This bot was a finalist.
 That means it did well enough in the Battlecode tournaments to be in the top 16 bots in the world.
 This bot was known as the-levee-builders.

 Battlecode was fun.
 Its interesting how fast code came out of my fingertips during Battlecode.
 When I try to get a technology to work, it takes a long time before I can get any working code at all.
 But in Battlecode, I just wrote code and the code usually ended up working (after some debugging).
-It would be nice if all coding was this way.
+This is probably because Battlecode's coding interface was very user-friendly.
+Battlecode's code is [very well documented](https://2020.battlecode.org/javadoc/index.html).
+It would be nice if all technologies were like this.

 Here are some things about this bot: